34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 The Australian swimwear company sells simple and sporty bathing suits that appeal to women worldwide.

-TRIANGL’s website sports a homepage with no text, just a slideshow of grainy, vintage-looking photos of its bathing suits in action.
+TRIANGL’s website sports a simple design and a home page with no text, just full-width images in a slideshow of grainy, vintage-looking photos of its bathing suits in action.
 The minimalist website points visitors’ attention to the quality and design of its products.

 And with an Instagram feed on many of its product pages, visitors are able to see that TRIANGL apparel looks good on regular people, too.